boustrophedon/boustrophedon.github.io/pelican/posts/drafts/how_to_trust_format_commits.md

 - Enable a formatting check in your CI pipeline / code review tool
 - Use `git config blame.ignoreRevsFile` with a file that contains the formatting commit id to ignore it in `git blame`

-I honestly don't know how many projects this is actually useful for: it's mostly written to try and convince my coworkers to do it for our codebase.
-I think you would get objections to doing this if you were even a mildly popular open source project.
+I honestly don't know how many projects this is actually useful for: it's mostly written to try to convince my coworkers to do it for our codebase.
+I think there would be objections to doing this on an even mildly popular open source project.

 I'd love to hear about alternate methods to do this, or if you've successfully done something similar in your own codebase as a datapoint for implementing it at work.

+*Thank you Victor, Stan, and Pasha for reviewing drafts of this article.*